mmark-md/flycheck-mmark/README.md

   '(add-hook 'flycheck-mode-hook #'flycheck-mmark-setup))
 ```

-Also make sure that you enable the `flycheck-mode` minor mode itself in
+Also make sure that you enable the `flycheck-mode` minor mode itself in the
 `markdown-mode`, this can be done for example like this:

 ```emacs-lisp